 Another way to measure the success of your policy is less about numbers and more about people.
 Remote folks can get lost in the shuffle of work, so visibility is a priority.
 Fix this by scheduling regular check-ins for employees to discuss their work in a one-on-one setting.

 No matter which method you use, set clear deadlines and goals for employees.
 Clear communication reduces the chance of missed deadlines or work that isn't up to par.
 Analyze work for its quality regularly.
 If things are starting to slip, it might be a sign that there are weaknesses in your remote work policy.

-Remote work is a beneficial aspect of the 21st-century workplace.
-Enabling remote work shows your employees you care about their work-life balance and trust them to do what's best for their productivity.
-By establishing a clear policy about remote work, you ensure both your employees and your business reap the rewards.
+Hybrid and flexible work is a beneficial aspect of the modern workplace.
+Enabling alternate work models shows your employees you care about their work-life balance and trust them to do what's best for their productivity.
+By establishing a clear policy about remote, flexible and hybrid work, you ensure both your employees and your business reap the rewards.

 Don't forget to download the remote work, flexible schedule, and hybrid work policy templates to begin improving your employee experience and changing your workplace culture.